Raicuparta/nomai-vr/README.md

 - **Steam**: Library > Right-click Outer Wilds > Properties > Local Files > Verify integrity of game files.
 - **Epic**: Library > Click three dots under Outer Wilds > Verify.

+If all else fails, try completely deleting the game folder (not just uninstalling from Steam / Epic).
+And then install it again.
+Your saves are in another folder, so you won't lose them.

 ### VR Controller Inputs

 The mod tries its best to teach you how to play the game in VR, but it's not always easy with all the hacky stuff going on: